microsoft/verisol/INSTALL.md

 ## Build VeriSol

+ > We use "\" to denote path separators for Windows.
+Use the appropriate separator "/" for Linux/OSX in instructions below.

 Perform the following commands from the root folder:
 <!-- Open the __Sources\SolToBoogie.sln__ file in Visual Studio (2017) and perform __Build Solution__. -->
 <!-- - `msbuild corral\boogie\source\boogie.sln` Ignroe the errors as they don't affect VeriSol.
 They go away if you (optionally) build using Visual Studio. -->